Easily apply digitally

 It’s useful to know that you can take advantage of a higher first invoice of up to 30%.
 This can be more tax-efficient if you are a liberal professional or self-employed and want to maximise your expenses, but it is certainly not compulsory.
 The higher initial invoice at the beginning of your contract – and the high residual value at the end – mean you can sharply reduce your regular repayments.

 You buy a car costing 20,000 euros and opt for a higher first invoice of 30% and a residual value of 16%.
 In this case, you are spreading just 10,400 euros, not including interest, over the selected term.

 What is the residual value at the end of your contract?

 You have the option at the end of your contract of buying the car, the cost of which depends on the residual value agreed at the beginning.
-This can vary between 16% and 45% of the investment value.
 The standard figure at KBC is 16%.